drewlar/cse15l-lab-reports/LR4.md

 ## 1. Log into ieng6
 Log into your ieng6 account by typing ```ssh cs15lsp23[xx]@ieng6.ucsd.edu``` into the terminal in ```bash```.
 The ```xx``` should be your own letters, personalized for your account.
 Then ```Password:``` will show up where you put your own password.
 ## 2. Clone your fork of the repository from your Github account
-From your Githubt account, clone your fork of the current repository by
+From your Githubt account, clone your fork of the current repository by going to list-examples-grader and pressing the fork option on the top right.
 ## 3. Run the tests, demonstrating that they fail
 To run the tests, you must go back to the terminal.
 To compile, type ```command```.
 ## 4. Edit the code file to fix the failing test